girafacinza/get_next_line/README.md

 The objective of this project is to code a function that reads one or multiple files and returns line by line, ending with a newline.

 Here, I also implemented a main to test the project.
-It's possible with it, test with one or two files, besides the standard input.
+It's possible to test with one or two files, besides the standard input.

 ## Instalation and Usage